uclaacm/learning-lab-crash-course-su20/05-css-frameworks/README.md

 * Bootstrap is easily customizable with **SASS**.
 * There are lots of libraries that add-on to Bootstrap, or implement Bootstrap in React/Angular/Vue/etc.
 * Since *so many people use Bootstrap*, the default theme doesn't look very unique.
 * Bootstrap has a veteran release time behind it.
-You'll rarely find bugs, they cover lots of accessibilty use cases, and when needed, they iterate and bugfix quickly.
+You'll rarely find bugs, they cover lots of accessibility use cases, and when needed, they iterate and bugfix quickly.

 ## Bulma: a primer